aditya3w3733/Reddit-Sentiment-Analysis/README.md

 - **PRAW (Python Reddit API Wrapper)**: Enables interaction with the Reddit API for scraping posts and comments.
 - **BeautifulSoup**: Parses HTML content from articles for text extraction.
 - **Requests**: Facilitates HTTP requests to fetch articles.
+- **Boto3**: AWS SDK for Python, used for interacting with AWS services programmatically.

 ## Workflow
 1. **Scraping**: Every 24 hours, triggered by Amazon EventBridge, the scraping Lambda function(redditscraper) activates.
 It uses PRAW to fetch the latest technology posts from Reddit and BeautifulSoup to extract relevant content from the linked articles.